kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Classification Targets

-Targets represent categories.
+Targets represent categories
-Categories encode decisions.
+Categories encode decisions
 Labels must remain consistent

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.